This page about caffeine and gout was last reviewed, or updated, on 9 January 2018.

 Green tea and gout - no effect from tea (black or green).
 Tea (black tea) and green tea originate from the same tea plant, Camellia sinensis.
 The difference between them is essentially the way the leaves are processed.
 Both teas contain caffeine, although there’s more in coffee.
 Green tea did not have an effect on the uric acid (UA) level.

-Black tea and gout - nor did tea, (black tea).
+Black tea and gout - nor did tea, (black tea), which has been found to lower uric acid in humans.
 So their caffeine did not affect their UA either.
 But teas are healthy for gout sufferers in other ways.

 JAPANESE ARMED FORCES PRE-RETIREMENT STUDY (5)